-Guidance for Holiday Safety 2021
+Guidance for Holiday Safety 2023

-COVID-19 can easily spread from one person to another during traditional holiday activities where we gather.
+COVID-19, RSV and influenza can easily spread from one person to another during traditional holiday activities where we gather.
 No matter the holiday, we want it to be a safe one for you and your family.

 - Stay home if you do not feel well, are at higher risk for getting very sick from COVID-19, or live with people who are at higher risk of getting very sick from COVID-19.

 - Get tested if you have symptoms of COVID-19 or have had close contact with someone who has COVID-19.

 - For group gatherings, consider asking guests to test themselves at home before attending.

 - Wear a well-fitting mask over your nose and mouth in public indoor settings.

 - Open windows and/or doors to allow air to flow when possible if gathering indoors.

 Turkey and its juice can be contaminated with germs that can make you and your family sick.
 Whether you’re cooking a whole bird or a part of it, you should take special care to prevent food poisoning.
 Follow these steps from the CDC to safely store, thaw, handle, cook, and reheat your turkey.

 According to the National Fire Protection Association (NFPA), deep fryer fires cause an average of 5 deaths, 60 injuries and more than $15 million in property damage each year.
 Deep-frying turkeys has become increasingly popular, but the new tradition is a recipe for holiday tragedy.
 St. Louis Fire Department wants to help you use deep fryers safely this holiday season!